Freight Shipping from Indianapolis to Baltimore

 How much does it cost to ship freight from Indianapolis to Baltimore?

-Full truckload (FTL) rates from Indianapolis, IN to Baltimore, MD currently range from $1,423-$1,754 for a standard dry van load over the 662-mile route.
+Full truckload (FTL) rates from Indianapolis, IN to Baltimore, MD currently range $1,423-$1,754 (roughly $2.18-$2.66 per mile over 662 miles).
 LTL shipments typically cost $564-$963 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Indianapolis to Baltimore?

-Standard FTL transit from Indianapolis to Baltimore is approximately 12 hrs by truck over 662 miles.
+Standard FTL transit from Indianapolis to Baltimore is approximately 12 hrs by truck over 662 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via CSX Avon Intermodal to CSX Baltimore Intermodal (ICTF) takes 5-7 days but offers significant cost savings.

 What equipment do I need for Indianapolis to Baltimore freight?